golang-templates/seed/README.md

 ## Build

 - Terminal: `make` to get help for make targets.
-- Terminal: `make all` to execute a full build.
 - Visual Studio Code: `Terminal` → `Run Build Task...
 (CTRL+ALT+B)` to execute a fast build.

 ## Release